burtonrj/CytoPy/docs/source/classify.rst

 When the predicted classifications are saved to in **Population**'s, the tree structure is recreated, such that the classified cell belongs to all three **Population**'s within its label.

 The sample ID for the sample to use as training data and the target populations for prediction are given at the point of initialising a **CellClassifier** object.
-The user can also specify how to transform the data, whether additional scalling should be applied (e.g. min max normalisation or standard scaling) and specify how to handle issues such as class imbalance; class weights can be provided or a sampling procedure applied (see cytopy.flow.supervised.cell_clasifier).
+The user can also specify how to transform the data, whether additional scalling should be applied (e.g. min max normalisation or standard scaling) and specify how to handle issues such as class imbalance; class weights can be provided or a sampling procedure applied (see CytoPy.flow.supervised.cell_clasifier).

 The **CellClassifier** object follows the conventions of Scikit-Learn and provides a familar API for training and prediction.
 The following methods provide all necessary for interacting with the model and are the same for all classifiers in CytoPy: